-The aim of this guide is to outline how a night time census is carried out and how the results might be used.
+he aim of this guide is to outline how a night time census is carried out and how the results might be used.
 The Census Introduction guide should be regarded as companion reading, this guide also links to the Cull Planning guide.

-Night Census
+Night census

-Like any other "direct" method of census not all of the deer present will be counted at night, the most valuable figure obtained is the minimum number of deer that must have been present.
+Like any other "direct" method of census not all of the deer present will be counted at night.
+The most valuable figure obtained is the minimum number of deer that must have been present.

-Night time census methods have the advantage that they count deer that may not be visible during the day.
-Deer can be counted from a vantage point, on foot or from a vehicle.
-Vehicle based counts cover very large areas quite quickly which means that with care the double counting that could result from a census spanning a number of days is eliminated.
+Night census methods have the advantage that they count deer that may not be visible during the day.
+Deer can be counted from a vantage point, on foot or from a vehicle or with the use of a specialist drone.

+Vehicle based counts and drone surveys cover very large areas quite quickly which means that with care the double counting that could result from a census spanning a number of days is eliminated.

 There are many ways of arriving at estimates of deer numbers apart from night counts.
 Wherever possible results from night counts should be considered with results from other methods, each hopefully adding confidence to the other.

-The method described below describes using a vehicle and is relevant to spotlighting, using image intensifiers and thermal imaging.
+The method described below describes using a vehicle and is relevant to the use of thermal imaging, night vision usage and spotlighting.